discretize/discretize-guides/cm-guides/engineer/power-scrapper/static.md

 - Suggested Boon Duration: `20%`.
 - Increase boon duration if you notice downtime in <Boon name="Quickness"/>.
-- If <Instability name="No Pain, No Gain"/> is present use <Skill name="Throw Mine"/> on to boon strip.
+- If <Instability name="No Pain, No Gain"/> is present use <Skill name="Throw Mine"/> to boon strip.

 </Boss>